STMicroelectronics/fp-sns-datalog2/README.md

 ![latest tag](https://img.shields.io/github/v/tag/STMicroelectronics/fp-sns-datalog2.svg?color=brightgreen)

+**Please check st.com where a more recent version of the software might be available.**

 The **FP-SNS-DATALOG2** function pack represents an evolution of FP-SNS-DATALOG1 and provides a comprehensive solution for saving data from any combination of sensors and microphones configured up to the maximum sampling rate.